Synanthedon scitula: Larvae

 Synanthedon scitula larvae are cream colored with a red head.
 They pass through six instars ranging in length from 1 millimeter to 15 millimeters or more at the last instar.
 Soon after hatching they burrow into the burrknot tissue or areas around bark scales.
 As the dogwood borer larvae feed red frass is pushed to the surface.
 It collects and is pushed to the surface and held together by silk.
 Larvae overwinter in their feeding tunnel, and resume eating whenever the temperature exceeds 45 to 50 degrees Fahrenheit, or 7 to 10 degrees Celsius.

 Pupae

 The larvae pupate in their feeding tunnel in a tough silken cocoon covered with bits of frass.
 The length of pupation varies from 8 to 20 days, depending on the temperature and other factors.
 Before its emergence, the pupa pushes out of its cocoon and emerges on the soft burrknot tissue.
 The amber-colored pupal case often remains on the burrknot after the adult emerges.

 Adults

 The average adult has a wing span of 18 to 22 millimeters.
 Both the fore and hind wings are mostly clear, and the thorax and the abdomen are navy blue or black with yellow markings.
-Female dogwood borer's 4th abdominal segment is entirely yellow, while the male's is black with a narrow yellow ring.
+Female dogwood borers' fourth abdominal segment is entirely yellow, while the male's is black with a narrow yellow ring.
 In the Northeast, adult emergence begins in early June and continues into early September, peaking in mid July.
-The adult's emergence begins earlier further south.
+The adults' emergence begins earlier further south.